Mythili Sivaraman: Biography

 A film based on Sivaraman's life and activism, Fragments of the Past, was made by film-maker and historian Uma Chakravarti in 2013.

 Personal life

-Sivaraman was married to her husband Karunakaran.
+Sivaraman was married to Karunakaran.
 The couple had a daughter.
-She suffered memory loss due to Alzheimer's disease for over ten years prior to her death.
+She suffered with Alzheimer's disease for over ten years prior to her death.
 She died from COVID-19 on 30 May 2021, at the age of 81.